Posted 14 October 2025

 Donald Mackay Medal

-In a long-standing partnership with the Royal Society of Tropical Medicine and Hygiene, the Donald Mackay Medal is awarded in odd years by ASTMH and in even years by RSTMH for outstanding work in tropical health, especially relating to improvements in the health of rural or urban workers in the tropics.
-Preference is given to suitable medically qualified individuals.
-Dr. Donald MacKay, who was deputy Director of the Ross Institute at the London School of Hygiene and Tropical Medicine, died in 1981 after many years of outstanding work in tropical occupational health, especially on the tea plantations of South Asia.
+From 1990-2023, in partnership with the Royal Society of Tropical Medicine and Hygiene, the Donald Mackay Medal was awarded to individuals for their outstanding work in tropical health, especially relating to improvements in the health of rural or urban workers in the tropics.
+Preference was given to suitable medically qualified individuals.
+Dr. Donald MacKay, who was deputy Director of the Ross Institute at the London School of Hygiene and Tropical Medicine, died in 1981 after many years working in tropical occupational health, especially on the tea plantations of South Asia.
 He was an outstanding physician, brilliant teacher, and a man of the greatest integrity and commitment.

-The regulations for the award of the Donald Mackay Medal have been agreed by the Trustees of the Mackay Memorial Fund and the Councils of the Royal Society of Tropical Medicine and Hygiene and the American Society of Tropical Medicine and Hygiene.
-The medal is awarded annually with the Royal Society of Tropical Medicine and Hygiene selecting awardees in even-numbered years and the American Society of Tropical Medicine and Hygiene selecting recipients in odd-numbered years.
+The regulations for the award of the Donald Mackay Medal were agreed by the Trustees of the Mackay Memorial Fund and the Councils of the Royal Society of Tropical Medicine and Hygiene and the American Society of Tropical Medicine and Hygiene.
+The medal was awarded annually with the Royal Society of Tropical Medicine and Hygiene selecting awardees in even-numbered years and the American Society of Tropical Medicine and Hygiene selecting recipients in odd-numbered years.
 The Donald MacKay Medal was first awarded in 1990 to Ralph M. Henderson.
+A full list of medal recipients can be found below.

 Donald Mackay the man